WolframResearch/WolframClientForPython/docs/advanced_usages.rst

     (* Sends no message at all *) ClientLibrary`DisableKernelLogging[]

-Control the log level both at Python and Kernel level:
+Control the log level at both the Python and the kernel levels:

 .. literalinclude:: /examples/python/logging2.py
     :linenos:
     :emphasize-lines: 6,14-15,17,20,22,23

 **********************************************
-Extending WXF parsing: Writing a WXFConsumer
+Extending WXF Parsing: Writing a WXFConsumer
 **********************************************

 Integer Eigenvalues
 ====================

-Use the Wolfram Client library to access the Wolfram Language Algebra functions.
+Use the Wolfram Client Library to access the Wolfram Language algebra functions.
 Compute the integer :wl:`Eigenvalues` on a Python matrix of integers:

 .. literalinclude:: /examples/python/eigenvalues1.py
     :linenos: